Maharashtra Control of Organised Crime Act: Admissibility of intercepted communication

 All communications intercepted and obtained under MCOCA must be recorded, wherever possible and the recordings have to be made available to the Competent Authority that authorised the surveillance.
 The Competent Authority retains custody of the recordings and must preserve them for at least ten years, and can make the recordings available to any person if they determine that it is in the interests of justice.
 The Competent Authority is also required to keep an archive of surveillance applications and orders for a period of ten years.

 MCOCA provides that no evidence, including recordings, obtained under these MCOCA provisions are admissible in evidence unless they have been provided to all parties concerned in the trial at least ten days in advance, along with copies of the surveillance application and authorising order; however, MCOCA also authorises judges to waive the ten-day period for evidence review if they feel that the investigators and prosecutors cannot comply with it, and that the delay will not prejudice the trial.
 In the event that a Review Committee finds that an order by a Competent Authority for surveillance was not reasonable, necessary or justified, all intercepted communication under that order has to be destroyed and is inadmissible in court.

 Presumption of guilt

 Under MCOCA, if a person is found in possession of arms and weapons believed to be used in committing an offence, or if their fingerprints are found at a scene of a crime, MCOCA Special Courts are permitted to assume that they are guilty of committing that crime.
 MCOCA Special Courts can also presume guilt for an offence if a person is found providing financial aid to any one else who committed an offence under MCOCA.
 MCOCA accordingly reversed the principle of law that a person is presumed innocent until proved guilty, by transferring the burden of proof of innocence to the person accused of crimes.

 Prohibition of suits against the state

-MCOCA prohibits any law suit against the State Government or any officers or state authorities, for actions done in good faith, or actions done in pursuance of MCOCA.
+MCOCA prohibits any lawsuit against the State Government or any officers or state authorities, for actions done in good faith, or actions done in pursuance of MCOCA.